Santigio/Santigio.github.io/_posts/2023-01-25-flutter-blog.md

 String name = 'John';
 ```

-Functions: Functions are blocks of code that perform a specific task and can be called from other parts of the program.
+**Functions**: Functions are blocks of code that perform a specific task and can be called from other parts of the program.

 Here is an example of a function in Dart: